jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 > RuntimeError: transport_encryption='required' but kernelspec does not declare `metadata.supported_encryption='curve'`.

-We recommend other kernels that decide to implement encryption to emit similar warning and error messages.
+We recommend other kernels and clients that decide to implement encryption to emit similar warning and error messages.

 ## Reference-level explanation